JSchutza/Good_Pods/notes/wiki_backup/user_stories_backup.md

 	* As a User I want to be able to Add a tag to a podcast so that I can make the subject or interest more clear

 * Given that I am a Logged in user I want to interact with tags
-	* As a User I want to be able to add a tag to a podcast so that I can So that I can provide a greater level of specificity to a podcast, past the general genre
+	* As a user I want to be able to add a tag to a podcast so that I can so that I can provide a greater level of specificity to a podcast, past the general genre
-	* As a User I want to be able to Create a new tag to add to a podcast so that I can If a tag has not been used yet you can create one to tag a podcast
+	* As a user I want to be able to create a new tag to add to a podcast so that I can if a tag has not been used yet you can create one to tag a podcast
-	* As a user I want to be able to Look through other tags that have been added before so that I can look through a list of tags that have been used to tag a podcast
+	* As a user I want to be able to look through other tags that have been added before so that I can look through a list of tags that have been used to tag a podcast
-	* As a User I want to be able to Untag a podcast that I added that tag to so that I can **This might come in a later version** to change a tag that they have added or update it
+	* As a user I want to be able to untag a podcast that I added that tag to so that I can **This might come in a later version** to change a tag that they have added or update it
-	* As a user I want to be able to See the tags other users added to a podcast so that I can to see how other people characterize the podcast
+	* As a user I want to be able to see the tags other users added to a podcast so that I can to see how other people characterize the podcast